 Lebanon is a vibrant county in the Middle East, steeped in history and featuring many UNESCO World Heritage Sites.
 The country’s capital Beirut is increasingly popular with tourists and students for its diversity and growing prosperity.

-For students the country offers great education, the chance to learn Arabic, a different culture and a growing international community.
+For students, the country offers a great education, the chance to learn Arabic, a different culture, and a growing international community.

 What are the best programs in Lebanon?

 Lebanon is highly regarded for its science and math programs, however, it is likely you’ll be able to find whatever program you are after.
 Some universities in Lebanon even offer liberal arts programs.

 The country can also offer specialist vocational programs at business schools, medical universities and engineering universities.

 Whether you’re looking to study for a BA, BSc, MBA, or doctorate degree, Studee can help you find the perfect place to study in Lebanon.

 How Studee can help you

 University & program searchFind the right program for you and your career aspirations